 Considerations regarding the potential for inclusion of other entities, organizations, or functions in the district's financial reporting entity are based on criteria prescribed by generally accepted accounting principles.
 These same criteria are evaluated in considering whether the district is a part of any other governmental or other type of reporting entity.
 The overriding elements associated with prescribed criteria considered in determining that the district's financial reporting entity status is that of a primary government are that it has a separately elected governing body, it is legally separate, and it is fiscally independent of other state and local governments.
-Additionally, prescribed criteria under generally accepted accounting principles include considerations pertaining to organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+Additionally, prescribed criteria under generally accepted accounting principles include considerations pertaining to organizations for which the primary government is financially accountable, and considerations pertaining to organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.